-Before you go on a buying rampage though, I wanted to share with you how I make buying decisions when it comes to plugins and tools.
+A lot of audio plugin companies base their business around big discount campaigns.
+You can get things for really cheap sometimes but before you go on a buying rampage, I wanted to share with you how I make buying decisions when it comes to plugins and audio tools.

 Identify your needs and wait